TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.10.md

 ---

-And those servants went out into the highways, and gathered together all as many as they found, both bad and good: and the wedding was filled with guests.
+Those servants went out into the highways, and gathered together as many as they found, both bad and good.
+The wedding was filled with guests.